cncjs/cncjs-widget-boilerplate/README.md

 :--- | :----------
 token | (Required) An authentication token to enable secure communication.
 The token will be automatically set by CNCjs. host | (Optional) Specifies the host to connect to.
-Defaults to an empty string. widget | (Optional) Specifies a folder name under 'src/widgets'.
-Defaults to 'ReactApp'.
+Defaults to an empty string.

 ### Examples

-#### React App

-There is a widget written with React, you can download it from the releases page: https://github.com/cncjs/cncjs-widget-boilerplate/releases

 ![image](https://user-images.githubusercontent.com/447801/30728983-b866f4b6-9f8e-11e7-9a90-6b712344d270.png)